faurecia-aptoide/infrastructure-code-challenge/README.md

 In the future the external balancer (haproxy) could be configured to send requests to more than one Kubernetes cluster.

-To run int with default parameters user:
+To deploy using the default parameters:

 curl -sL https://raw.githubusercontent.com/anfabio/infrastructure-code-challenge/master/install_minikube_and_deploy_app.sh | bash

-To specify a custom port and/or image use:
+To specify a custom port use:

 curl -sL https://raw.githubusercontent.com/anfabio/infrastructure-code-challenge/master/install_minikube_and_deploy_app.sh | bash -s -- port